-- All temporary onsite conveyance channels shall be designed, constructed and stabilized to prevent erosion from the expected peak 10 minute velocity of flow from a Type 1A, 10-year, 24-hour frequency storm for the developed condition.
+• Design, construct, and stabilize all temporary on-site conveyance channels to prevent erosion from the expected peak 10 minute velocity of flow from a Type 1A, 10-year, 24-hour frequency storm.
 Alternatively, the 10-year, 1-hour time step flow rate indicated by an approved continuous runoff model, increased by a factor of 1.6, may be used.
 If a 15-minute (or less) time step is used, no correction factor is required.
 The hydrologic analysis shall use the existing land cover condition for predicting flow rates from tributary areas outside the project limits.
-For tributary areas on the project site, the analysis shall use the temporary or permanent project land cover condition, whichever will produce the highest flow rates. - Stabilization, including armoring material, adequate to prevent erosion of outlets, adjacent streambanks, slopes, and downstream reaches shall be provided at the outlets of all conveyance systems. - Suggested BMPs:
+For tributary areas on the project site, the analysis shall use the temporary or permanent project land cover condition, whichever will produce the highest flow rates.
+If using the Western Washington Hydrology Model (WWHM) to predict flows, bare soil areas shall be modeled as "landscaped" area.